A-level results 2020

 Following on from the government announcement this afternoon all Year 13 students will receive their CAGs this evening.

 “This has been a hugely challenging and unusual time, and our staff and students have overcome the hurdles admirably.
-We have seen just how hard our pupils have been studying throughout the last two years and are delighted that this has been recognised,” said Headmaster, Rupert Heathcote.
+We have seen just how hard our pupils have been studying throughout the last two years and are delighted that this has been recognised,” said Head, Rupert Heathcote.

 “I would like to pay tribute to the huge amount of work undertaken by our fantastic staff to continue providing stimulating and engaging classes throughout last term, and the way the whole school community adapted to the necessary changes.
 I am very proud of what we have achieved together this year.”